 Chatham is a very small town located in the state of Virginia.
 With a population of 1,191 people and two constituent neighborhoods, Chatham is the 267th largest community in Virginia.

-Chatham is a decidedly white-collar town, with fully 87.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Chatham is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Chatham who work in management occupations (18.74%), teaching (12.18%), and office and administrative support (11.48%).
+Chatham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Chatham is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Chatham who work in office and administrative support (19.95%), teaching (18.13%), and management occupations (13.26%).

-Chatham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Chatham doesn't have a public transportation system that people use for their commute.

 Chatham is a very ethnically-diverse town.
 The people who call Chatham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chatham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chatham include German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Chatham include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Chatham is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include French and Spanish.